 Surgeon.
 A surgeon is a doctor who can operate on patients if it is needed.
 A general surgeon does lots of different types of procedures, such as taking out an appendix or fixing a hernia.
 There are also many specialized types of surgeons, including neurosurgeons who operate on the brain and nervous system, urologists who operate on the urinary system, and orthopedists who operate on bones and joints.

 Nurses provide much of the day-to-day care in hospitals.
-They closely monitor a patient's condition and perform vital jobs like giving medicine.
+They closely monitor a patient's condition and perform vital jobs like giving medicine and educating patients about self-care.
 Different nurses have different levels of certification and specialties.

 Licensed practical nurse (LPN).
 LPNs provide basic care.
 They help patients with tasks like bathing, changing wound dressings, and taking vital signs.
 An LPN has at least 1 year of training in this kind of care and must be licensed to practice.